 What is the difference between B2B and B2C Marketing?

-As you all know, B2B is Business to Business Marketing and B2C is short for Business to Consumer.
-B2C marketing is for selling products/services to individual customers—for example, lead generation and making sales through eCommerce sites.
+As you know, B2B is Business to Business Marketing and B2C is Business to Consumer.
+B2C marketing is for selling to individual customers, while B2B marketing is for selling to business customers.